alesr/alesr.github.io/_posts/2025-02-2-job-quest.md

 Here's the link to the project repo: https://github.com/alesr/tango
 ```

-### ChatGPT anwser
+#### ChatGPT

 ```
 Your development of Tango over a few days demonstrates a solid grasp of Go and software engineering principles.

 Here's an analysis based on your code:

 Problem Complexity and Approach

 Implementing a matchmaking service involves managing concurrent operations, player states, and timeouts.
 Tackling this indicates your comfort with complex, real-time systems and concurrency in Go.

 System Design, Modularity, and Separation of Concerns